AntixK/Swarm_robot-project/README.md

 #Swarm Robot Project

-This code is for our B.Tech project entitled "Development of Autonomous robot swarm for goal searching using ALpha Beta coodination"
+This code is for our B.Tech project entitled "Development of Autonomous robot swarm for goal searching using Alpha Beta coodination"

 #Team
 Anand krishnamoorthy, Girish Kumar, Atul B Chandran, Prof. J. Balaji